gruelingpine185/aoc_2024/README.md

 each subdirectory of `./days/` directly from the terminal.

-Code blocks may be executed directly within Slides with `<C-e>` -- that is, `Control + e` --, which will build, run, and embed my solutions into the commands nto the slides.
+Code blocks may be executed directly within Slides with `<C-e>` -- that is, `Control + e` --, which will build, run, and embed my solutions into the slides.

 ## Progress